falkush/bluedog-v2/README.md

 # bluedog-v2

 Initial save state must be in slot 3.
+The save state must be done such that pressing A starts the race.
+I recommend using Rice as the video plugin (N64->Plugins->Active Video Plugin) as I got better performances under it.

 # Letters meaning